From Noncommutative Geometry to Random Matrix Theory: Introduction

 The partition function of these models is of the form

-where the integration is carried out over the space of Dirac operators.
-This can be justified by general principles of noncommutative geometry, starting from the fact that the metric structure of a smooth spin manifold is encoded in its Dirac operator \cite{Connes95,Connes-2013,QFTNCG}.
+where the integration is carried out over the space $\mathcal{D}$ of Dirac operators.
+This can be justified by general principles of noncommutative geometry, starting from the fact that the metric structure of a smooth spin manifold is encoded in its Dirac operator \cite{Connes95,Connes-2013,QFTNCG, Marcolli}.
 In particular Dirac operators are taken as dynamical variables and play the role of metric fields in gravity.

-The action functional $S$ is chosen in such a way that the partition function $Z$ is absolutely convergent and finite.
+Such a matrix integral is not necessarily convergent, nor does it require a real valued action $S$.
+However, they may always be interpreted as formal matrix integrals, which are the generating functions of certain types of maps \cite{BPZ,Eynard2018}.
+The action functional $S$ is, for models considered in this survey, alwas chosen in such a way that the partition function $Z$ is absolutely convergent and finite.
 For example, we can choose $ S (D)= \text{Tr} (f (D))$ for a real polynomial $f$ of even degree with a positive leading coefficient.
-Note that, in general, these matrix integrals are not necessarily convergent, or even requiring a real valued potential.
-However, they may always be interpreted as formal matrix integrals, which are the generating functions of certain types of maps \cite{BPZ,Eynard2018}.
-We mention that the models considered by Barrett and Glaser and in this paper are always well-defined as a convergent matrix model or a perturbative one.
-For more details on formal and convergent matrix models see \cite{Eynard combin}.
-For a treatment of these integrals when convergent we refer the reader to \cite{Deift}.
+For more details on formal and convergent matrix models see \cite{Eynard combin, Deift}.

-There are in fact several benefits of Dirac ensembles over the usual random matrix ensembles.
-A random matrix integral can be interpreted as a zero-dimensional quantum field theory or, if the model is formal, it may be viewed as a discretized path integral from string theory, where maps act as discrete surfaces.
+There are several benefits Dirac ensembles have over the usual random matrix ensembles.
+A random matrix model can be interpreted as a zero-dimensional quantum field theory or, if the model is formal, it may be viewed as a discretized path integral from string theory, where maps act as discrete surfaces.
 A Dirac ensemble maintains these interpretations while also being formalized as a computable noncommutative path integral over metrics, represented as Dirac operators, which is a key feature of a theory of quantum gravity.
-Additionally Dirac ensembles may have an interpretation as a random discrete noncommutative space.
-The random spectrum of the Dirac operator seems to have a connection to some geometric space.
+Additionally Dirac ensembles have an interpretation as a random noncommutative space.
+The probability distribution on Dirac operators corresponds to a probability distribution on noncommutative geometries.
 This idea is first mentioned in \cite{Barrett2016} and explored in detail in \cite{Spectral estimators}, where geometric quantities are determined using the spectrum.

-We should mention that topological recursion and modern techniques of random matrix theory also appear in quantum field theory over noncommutative spaces.
-For a review of these recent developments \cite{Quartic K 1,Quartic K 2,Quart K 3,Quartic K 4}, we refer to \cite{Quartic K review} and references therein.